 Pregnancy week 5: Week by week pregnancy guide

-Your baby is busy as a bee, developing his brain, spinal chord, nerves, and backbone.
-For you, this is when morning sickness begins.
-It's also the time when you should avoid activities that may pose a threat to you or your baby.
+Your baby is developing his/her brain, spinal chord, nerves, and backbone.
+For you, this is the time to avoid activities that may pose a threat to your pregnancy.

 Congratulations on coming this far!
 You are now in week 5 of your pregnancy.
 Let’s find out what your little baby is up to this week.

 Week 5: How Big is Your Baby?

 Your baby’s size can actually be measured now, although he is still really tiny.
 Also, your baby resembles a tadpole more than human at this point.
 The fetus has grown to 1.2mm in length and weighs about 1.1g at this stage, around the size of a sesame seed!

 - Your baby is furiously at work now.
 His/her major organs such as kidneys and liver are starting to grow.

 - His/her heart is beginning to divide into chambers and will begin to pump blood soon–this is one of the most exciting news in this week by week pregnancy guide.